celer/okapi/README.md

   //If it can figure out how to join things it will just do it (as an inner join) Person.find().join(Profile).done(...).done(...)

-  //You can give it more details if it gets confused:
+  //You can give it more details if it gets confused, the second paramter after the DAO being the column to use.
   Person.find().join(Profile,"userId").done(...);

   //You can tell also give it a query to use for your join: